Llew292/RSL500_PW_Finder/README.md

 ## RsLogix 500 Project Password Finder

-* Attempts To Recover The Password To a *.rss Project File.
+* Attempts To Recover The Password To a *.rss Project File Or *.ach Archive File.
 * Can Find Either Project Password Or Master Password (Or Both)
 * 100% Powershell Script To Run Native In Windows 10+ Without Dependencies